bagasjs/bfpp/README.md

 | !              | Native function call based on provided call table |
 | ?              | Dump the value of byte at data pointer (debugging)|
 | $              | Reset data to zeros and dp to zero                |

+## BFCAT
+BFCAT is a high level, stack based, concatenative programming language on top of Brainfuck (specifically BFPP).
+It's written in Python and have 2 implementation which is
+- **./bfcat2.py**
+bfcat2.py is the full featured compiler that has while and if conditions.
+It passes all the tests that is assigned in **demos/NN_test_XXXX.bfc** (you can try running by `python ./runtest.py`). bfcat2.py have a bit of hacks to support **lt** and **gt** operation.
+These hacks cause you could not do this `X Y gt` or `X Y lt` where X, Y or both of them has the value of 255.
+Other than that it would be working as you wish.
+- **./tools/bfcat.py**
+./tools/bfcat.py is the first implementation that I made it has no control flow.
+The source code is also simpler which is great if you want to know how I implement the core operations like add, subtract, equal, less than, greater than, etc. for brainfuck with bfcat compiler.
+This won't pass all the tests